 The Youth Citizenship Award recognizes outstanding young citizens who make a difference in their communities by volunteering their time and skills.
-The mayor presents a Citizenship Certificate to all of the nominated individuals and awards a $100 bursary to the top 5.
+The mayor will present all youth nominated with a Citizenship Award - the top 5 nominees will receive a $100 award with the certificate.

-The winners are chosen and honoured during the Burnaby Youth Week, held annually during the first week of May.
-The week is filled with fun and games including a movie and popcorn night, talent show, drone race, Mario Kart tourney, scavenger hunt and much more.
+The winners are chosen and honoured during Burnaby Youth Week, held annually during the first week of May.
+The week is filled with fun games and activities.

 Candidates must be under 19 years of age, and: